 Our objection is based on our lifelong, deeply-held spiritual beliefs based on scripture.

 The vaccination of our child violates laws put forth within us by a higher force at the time of conception.

 Our personal religious beliefs include our obedience to God’s law, the Holy Bible, and we believe that we are responsible before God for the life and safety of our child, created by God.

 Why We Don't Vaccinate

-Look for my new e-book "All Natural Mom's Guide to the Feingold Diet" coming August 11, 2014 to Kindle!
+Look for my new book "All Natural Mom's Guide to the Feingold Diet - A Natural Approach to ADHD"" available now on Amazon!